flashbots/builder/README.md

 If you want to reject transactions interacting with certain addresses, save the addresses in json file with an array of strings.
 Deciding whether to use such a list, as well as maintaining it, is your own responsibility.

-- for block building, use `--miner.blocklist`
-- for validation, use `--builder.validation_blacklist`
+- for block building and validation, use `--builder.blacklist`

 --